 Adult Jail, with Prison Sentence.
-Analysis from the Department of Corrections on the credit for time served in jail was used to estimate the total length of stay in jail prior to prison.216
+Analysis from the Department of Corrections on the credit for time served in jail was used to estimate the total length of stay in jail prior to prison.

-210 Our model's counting methodology begins at the initiation of a conviction (via a trip within the criminal justice system).
+&lt;sup>207 Our model's counting methodology begins at the initiation of a conviction (via a trip within the criminal justice system).
 Thus, for police and courts, we set the probability and number of years for these resources to 1.

-211 Washington State Administrative Office of the Courts (personal communication, March 12, 2017).
+&lt;sup>208 Washington State Administrative Office of the Courts (personal communication, March 12, 2017).

-212 Burley, M., & Barnoski, R. (1997).
+&lt;sup>209 Burley, M., & Barnoski, R. (1997).
 Washington State juvenile courts: Workloads and costs (Doc.
 No. 97-04-1201).
 Olympia: Washington State Institute for Public Policy.

-214Washington State Sentencing Guidelines Commission (personal communication, March 10, 2010).
+&lt;sup>211 Washington State Sentencing Guidelines Commission (personal communication, March 10, 2010).

-215 Washington State Juvenile Rehabilitation Administration (personal communication, April 18, 1997).
+&lt;sup>212 Washington State Juvenile Rehabilitation Administration (personal communication, April 18, 1997).

-216 Washington State Department of Corrections (personal communication, December 14, 2016).
+&lt;sup>213 Washington State Department of Corrections (personal communication, December 14, 2016).

 Adult Community Supervision and Adult Post-Prison Supervision.
-The probability of resource use and the average length of stay for community supervision were obtained using data from the Sentencing Guidelines Commission.217 We calculated these inputs for the two types of supervision based on persons sentenced during fiscal years 2011 to 2015.
+The probability of resource use and the average length of stay for community supervision were obtained using data from the Sentencing Guidelines Commission.
+We calculated these inputs for the two types of supervision based on persons sentenced during fiscal years 2011 to 2015.

 Adult Prison.
 The estimates for the probability of resource use and the average length of stay in prison were calculated using sentencing data obtained from the Sentencing Guidelines Commission for Fiscal Years 2011 to 2015.
 The average time actually served is often shorter than the original sentence as a result of good or earned time reductions to some prison sentences.
 Exhibit 4.11.4 shows the average prison length of stay, which is computed by multiplying the sentence length of stay by an average percentage of good/earned time reduction.
 The data for average sentence reductions by crime type were obtained from an analysis by the Washington State Department of Corrections.
-Exhibit 4.11.4 shows the average sentence reductions by crime type were obtained from an analysis by the Washington State Department of Corrections.